mariobernasconi/mariobernasconi.github.io/_pages/about.md

 Welcome to my website!

 I'm an applied microeconomist with an interest in labour, public, and organizational economics.
+My research combines theoretical insights, empirical evidence, and structural modelling.

 I'm currently a postdoctoral researcher at the University of Basel, Switzerland.
 I completed my Ph.D. in the Department of Econometrics and Operations Research at Tilburg University, the Netherlands.